adonisjs/v6-docs/content/docs/experimental/inertia.md

 ]
 ```

-Next, we can make a request to our Inertia.js endpoint using `withInertia()` to ensure that the data is correctly returned in JSON format.
+Next, we can request our Inertia endpoint using `withInertia()` to ensure the data is correctly returned in JSON format.

 ```ts
 test('returns correct data', async ({ client }) => {